llvm/llvm-project/clang/docs/BoundsSafety.rst

 External bounds annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-“External” bounds annotations provide a way to express a relationship between a pointer variable and another variable (or expression) containing the bounds information of the pointer.
+"External" bounds annotations provide a way to express a relationship between a pointer variable and another variable (or expression) containing the bounds information of the pointer.
 In the following example, ``__counted_by(count)`` annotation expresses the bounds of parameter p using another parameter count.